apollographql/apollo-ios/docs/source/mutations.md

 guard
   let fileURL = Bundle.main.url(forResource: "a",
                                 withExtension: "txt"),
-  let file = GraphQLFile(fieldName: "file",
+  let file = GraphQLFile(fieldName: "file", // Must be the name of the field the file is being uploaded to
                          originalName: "a.txt",
                          mimeType: "text/plain", // <-defaults to "application/octet-stream"
                          fileURL: fileURL) else {